Flag of The Flag of Guatemala

 The Flag of Guatemala

-The flag of Guatemala features three vertical stripes in the colors sky blue and white.
-The two outer stripes are sky blue, symbolizing peace and justice, while the central white stripe represents purity and integrity.
-In the center of the flag is Guatemala's coat of arms, which includes the Resplendent Quetzal, the national bird symbolizing liberty; a parchment scroll bearing the date of Central America's independence from Spain; crossed rifles indicating Guatemala's readiness to defend itself; and a laurel crown symbolizing victory.
+The flag of Guatemala has three vertical stripes, sky blue at the sides and white in the middle.
+The blue stands for peace and justice, the white for purity.
+At the center is Guatemala's coat of arms: the resplendent quetzal, the national bird and a symbol of liberty; a parchment scroll carrying the date of Central America's independence from Spain; crossed rifles for the country's readiness to defend itself; and a laurel crown for victory.

 Share this flag